onury/configuard/README.md

 ## Access control (ABAC)

-Each item declares an `accessor` — `system`, `application`, or `all` — and the client constructing the `ConfGuard` declares its own `accessor`.
+Each item declares an `accessor` — `system`, `application`, or `all` — and the client constructing the `Configuard` declares its own `accessor`.
 Only items the client is allowed to see are included in the built object:

 - A **`system`** client sees `system` and `all` items.